bersiroth/circle-ci-setup/README.md

 ## npm scripts
 Scripts name | Description
 ------------ | -------------
-serve | Serve the applciation with hot reload build | Build the application lint | Check if your app pass the eslint config test:unit | Check if your unit tests are correct
+serve | Serve the application with hot reload build | Build the application lint | Check if your app pass the eslint config test:unit | Check if your unit tests are correct